Right to Work in the UK

 Why Use Access Screening for the Check?

-2. Candidates with a Share Code: Candidates will enter their share code and answer additional questions if student status is applicable.
+- Candidates with a Share Code: Candidates enter their share code and answer additional questions if student status is applicable.
+Access Screening automatically verifies it with the Home Office and retrieves the verification report, ready for you to review.

-• Automates document management to assist with data retention complianc
+- Automates document management to assist with data retention compliance

 How it Works